Influence of the majority group on individual judgments in online spontaneous conversations: Discussion and conclusions

 \item Overall, publicly revealing the majority judgment to the community decreases the individual interest to explicitly judge their peers.
 After acknowledging the verdict, new users joining a thread have a higher incentive to write comments and keep discussing the original post without expressing any judgment.

-\item Regardless of the specific verdict, the majority has no influence on whether a user remains in an ``unsure'' state regarding their judgment.
+\item Regardless of the specific verdict, the majority has no global influence on whether a user remains in an ``unsure'' state regarding their judgment.
 This outcome can be attributed to the inherent ambiguity associated with these particular judgments, reflecting both users' initial hesitancy in forming a definitive stance, and the fact that the verdict was not useful to resolve their uncertainty.
 As further confirmation, we attested that instances of users commenting again to express a new judgment after the verdict disclosure are negligibly rare. \end{itemize}

-\paragraph*{Discussion.} The confirmation of the non-conformity hypothesis \textbf{H2} offers a novel and significant observational perspective on the dynamics of the emergence of norms in anonymous online spontaneous conversations.
-The disclosure of the majority judgment appears to encourage divergence rather than convergence, probably driven by the unique affordances of digital communication, such as disinhibition and reduced social accountability, which collectively challenge the applicability of foundational theories.
+\paragraph*{Discussion.} The observation of non-conformity (\textbf{H2}), despite it not being a collective trend, offers a novel and significant observational perspective on the dynamics of the emergence of norms in anonymous online spontaneous conversations.
+The disclosure of the majority judgment appears to not encourage convergence, probably driven by the unique affordances of digital communication, such as disinhibition and reduced social accountability, which collectively challenge the applicability of foundational theories.

 When interacting with their peers on online social media (especially if they are invisible or anonymous), users perceive a minor need for approval and belonging than in the real world, lowering barriers to expressing non-normative views.
 As a result, users feel freer to articulate judgments that openly diverge from the majority, facilitating, on a broader scale, the transformation of values and the subsequent change of existing social norms and emergence of new ones~\citep{Turner1996}.